Caspase: Discovery of caspases

 H. Robert Horvitz initially established the importance of caspases in apoptosis and found that the ced-3 gene is required for the cell death that took place during the development of the nematode C. elegans.
 Horvitz and his colleague Junying Yuan found in 1993 that the protein encoded by the ced-3 gene is cysteine protease with similar properties to the mammalian interleukin-1-beta converting enzyme (ICE) (now known as caspase 1).
 At the time, ICE was the only known caspase.
 Other mammalian caspases were subsequently identified, in addition to caspases in organisms such as fruit fly Drosophila melanogaster.

 Researchers decided upon the nomenclature of the caspase in 1996.
 In many instances, a particular caspase had been identified simultaneously by more than one laboratory; each would then give the protein a different name.
 For example, caspase 3 was variously known as CPP32, apopain and Yama.
 Caspases, therefore, were numbered in the order in which they were identified.
 ICE was, therefore, renamed as caspase 1.
 ICE was the first mammalian caspase to be characterised because of its similarity to the nematode death gene ced-3, but it appears that the principal role of this enzyme is to mediate inflammation rather than cell death.

 Evolution

-In animals apoptosis is induced by caspases and in fungi and plants, apoptosis is induced by arginine and lysine-specific caspase like proteases called metacaspases.
+In animals apoptosis is induced by caspases and in fungi and plants, apoptosis is induced by arginine and lysine-specific caspase-like proteases called metacaspases.
 Homology searches revealed a close homology between caspases and the caspase-like proteins of Reticulomyxa (a unicellular organism).
 The phylogenetic study indicates that divergence of caspase and metacaspase sequences occurred before the divergence of eukaryotes.

+Detection

+Detection of executioner caspase activity frequently utilizes the tetrapeptide DEVD, which corresponds to the preferred cleavage motif for caspase‑3 and caspase‑7.
+DEVD is a short peptide sequence made up of four amino acids: D – Aspartic acid (Asp); E – Glutamic acid (Glu); V – Valine (Val); D – Aspartic acid (Asp).

+In fluorometric assays, substrates such as DEVD‑AMC or DEVD‑AFC release a fluorescent moiety upon caspase-mediated cleavage; the fluorescence intensity serves as a direct readout of enzymatic activity.
+Chromogenic alternatives like DEVD‑pNA allow similar spectrophotometric measurement.

+More sophisticated approaches employ genetically encoded biosensors containing a DEVD linker, which restore fluorescence only after cleavage by active caspases, enabling real-time, live-cell monitoring of apoptosis.
+A dual-fluorescent reporter system combining a DEVD-containing ZipGFP biosensor with constitutive mCherry expression has been developed.
+This platform permits dynamic tracking of caspase‑3/‑7 activation and apoptosis in both 2D and 3D culture systems, including spheroids and organoids, and can be integrated with calreticulin exposure assays to differentiate immunogenic forms of cell death.